Tips to improve your chances of finding a new engineering and technology job

 Adaptability.
 Being open to finding diverse, unconventional solutions to new problems showcases one's ability to be resourceful and calm in the face of change.

 Communication.
-Communicating clearly and efficiently creates room for better collaboration, ensuring that everyone has the information they need to perform well and eliminating confusion and inefficiencies.
+Communicating clearly and efficiently creates room for better collaboration, ensuring everyone has the information they need to perform well and eliminating confusion and inefficiencies.

 Stay safe by spotting these recruitment scam red flags